zfd81/rock/README.md

     // Do something before request is sent return config;
   }, function (error) {
-    // Do something with request error
+    // Do something with request core
     return Promise.reject(error);
   });